Aberystwith and Welsh Coast Railway: 20th century

 After World War I, the Railways Act 1921 transferred most mainline railways into one of four companies, in a process referred to as the "grouping".
 The Cambrian Railways became a constituent of a new Great Western Railway, of which the old GWR was the largest component.
 The transfer took effect on 1 January 1922, from which date the Cambrian Railways ceased to exist.
+(Note: Except for the winding up of financial affairs.)

 The layout at Aberystwyth was improved in 1925, with longer platforms taking up the land formerly used by a turntable.
 A triangle for locomotive turning was installed, using one of the Manchester and Milford sidings, though through running to Carmarthen via the triangle was not possible.
 A new station frontage and a big increase in the area roofed over were the improvements most appreciated by passengers.

 Aberdovey station, opened at the same time as the "deviation" line to Dovey Junction, was a great distance west of the town, causing complaints lasting for decades.
 In 1933, Penhelig Halt was opened, at the east end of the town but considerably more convenient.

 The last of a series of coast halts was opened at Llandecwyn in 1935.
 At Abererch, a conditional halt with double-arm platform signals for passengers to stop trains became a full station.